 Hopper, the man, is also one of the most misunderstood.

-He was a loner, who both depended on and resented his wife (without whom he might well have stayed unknown.
+He was a loner, but he also depended on and resented his wife in roughly equal measure.
+Without her he might well have stayed unknown.

-Edward Hopper Nighthawks
+Edward Hopper’s Nighthawks

 Eddie and Jo Hopper, Mismatched Set

 Hopper’s private life had a lot to do with his paintings.

 The Hoppers were a genuinely odd couple.
 She was bright, lively, and outgoing, and he was grumpy, inward and resentful.

 Yet, they were exceptionally close and mutually antagonistic.
 All but for the brushstrokes, they collaborated on his paintings.

 Jo modeled and kept notes on works in progress… as well as everything else in their tumultuous life together.
 She managed his career, and he saw little success before their marriage.
 But even as she subordinated her career to his, she resented his arrogance.

 The results are a comprehensive a set of human qualities, however surreal, testament to their intimacy and collaboration.